bnzbnz/JsonX3/README.md

 -
 Example : Large JSON, Benchmark.
 -
-In this example we read, serialize, clone, deserialize and finally save a large ebay's aspects json file (around 450K json fields)
+In this example we read, serialize, clone (RTTI/Meerging), deserialize and finally save a large ebay's aspects json file (around 1M json fields)
 You will be able to benchmark and compare the output generated json file 'jsx3.json' vs 'aspects100.json' the original ebay's one :

 ```